-On 24 August 2021 the Company entered into a Business Transfer Agreement with Legal & General Reinsurance Company No.2 Limited to transfer all of its rights and obligations related to its Canadian PRT business.
-The purchase price for the business was comprised of the in specie portfolios backing the existing business and an additional premium.
+On 24 August 2021, the Company entered into a Business Transfer Agreement with Legal & General Reinsurance Company Limited ("L&G Re").
+L&G Re transferred to the Company its rights and obligations, including the associated investments and collateral arrangements, related to its Canadian PRT business.